 The Musical Slave

 Kristin Vollset (aka *The Musical Slave) is a travelling musician, filmmaker and producer.
-She writes songs about people, love, cosmic forces, and the world economy.
-But she is equally passionate about filmmaking, and has created her own unique style, producing short films that combine the genres of documentary, fiction and music video.
+She writes songs about people, love, cosmic forces and the world economy.
+But she is equally passionate about filmmaking and produces short films that combine the genres of documentary, fiction and musical.

-The Musical Slave is from Bergen, on the west coast of Norway.
-But she´s happiest when she´s out wandering.
-She started making music, jamming on the streets of Lyon, in France around the year 2000.
-In 2001 she moved to London where she attended the London Film School, and also ended up making vocal- and noisebased soundscapes with a small group of musicians.
-In 2003 she travelled to Mexico, and started working as a street musician there.
+The Musical Slave is from Bergen on the west coast of Norway, but she´s happiest when she´s out wandering.
+She started making music, jamming on the streets of Lyon in France around the year 2000.
+In 2001 she moved to London where she attended the London Film School, and also composed vocal- and noisebased soundscapes with a small group of musicians.
+In 2003 she travelled to Mexico, where she worked as a street musician.
 She also worked as a fisher in the Mexican lagoon of Temascal.

 When she moved back home to Norway she started writing her own songs.
 In 2004-2005 she attended the Grieg Academy in Bergen, where she studied musical composition.
 She has also worked as a school assistant, painter, scaffolder, bricklayer, gardener, and on a farm making cheese and sausages.
 The Musical Slave still performs in the street, as she has been doing since 2003.
 When she´s on the move she sometimes makes money selling pancakes.

 From 2006 to 2010 she was in the band Bergen Beach Band, and they toured extensively in Norway, Sweden and Ireland.